 Michael’s Orchestral Songs disk, featuring Nicky Spence, Jacques Imbrailo and Ilona Domnich, was released 2015 to critical acclaim, and was ‘recording of the month’ at Music Web International.

-Michael has also written scores for over 40 films including documentaries such as “The King of Nerac” and “Maestro” a feature documentary feature about conductor Paavo Järvi and most recently a feature drama such “Sideshow” starring Les Dennis and Anthony head which will be released in 2020.
+Michael has also written scores for over 40 films including documentaries such as “The King of Nerac” and “Maestro” a feature documentary feature about conductor Paavo Järvi and most recently a feature drama such “Sideshow” starring Les Dennis and Anthony head which will have a theatrical release in September 2021.
 He won BEST SCORE at the Movie Maverick Awards, for his score to the short film “A love story in Milk” and was nominated at the World Soundtrack awards for Best Newcomer.

-As a pianist, Michael still performs and records regularly and is currently recording the complete Weinberg Violin Sonatas with Russian Violinist Yuri Kalnits the first 2 volumes of which were released by Toccata Classics to critical acclaim.
-Both CDs won a “Diapason d”Or” in the French Magazine “Diapason”.
-Volumes 3&4 are due to be recorded in 2020.
+As a pianist, Michael still performs and records regularly and is currently recording the complete Weinberg Violin Sonatas with Russian Violinist Yuri Kalnits the first 3 volumes of which were released by Toccata Classics to critical acclaim.
+Volumes 1 & 2 won a “Diapason d”Or” in the French Magazine “Diapason”.
+Volume 4 is due to be recorded in 2021.

 Appointed an Associate of the Royal Academy of Music in 2012, and as Head of Keyboard and Composition at the World Heart Beat Music Academy in London, Michael is passionate about music education.
 Many of his students have been awarded scholarships to major music colleges in the UK.